ezehlivinus/variable-assignment/README.md

       ```
     - if the command above works fine you will not see any errors or message, if not, you will see an error message,
 ### Open the project with your vscode (visual studio code)
+You can open the project in several ways, open using either the first method or the second method
   - First method:
     - from your desktop, open the folder named `variable-assignment`
     - right click inside the folder, but not on a file or folder, a context menu will appear,